-As at 31 March 2024, the Council is committed to a number of contracts to deliver major construction or enhancement of property, plant and equipment in future years.
+As at 31 March 2025, the Council is committed to a number of contracts to deliver major construction or enhancement of property, plant and equipment in future years.
 The major capital commitments are:

-- Aaron Services Ltd & British Gas Social Housing Ltd T/A PH Jones (£2.627m) for gas servicing and installation in the Council's dwelling stock in Welwyn Garden City (Aaron Services Ltd), and Hatfield and surrounding areas (PH Jones).
-These contracts expire in March 2026. - Blink Charging Limited (£1.159m) for the installation, operation, and maintenance of the customer network of 105 vehicle charging points across 23 sites.
-This contract expires in November 2030. - Equans Regeneration Limited (£7.500m) for housing repairs required across the borough.
-This contract expires in March 2028. - Gracelands Complete Maintenance Services Ltd (£1.200m) for interior and exterior adaptations to Private and Public sector housing.
-This contract expires in March 2025. - Morgan Sindall (£11.000m) for housing repairs required across the borough.
-This contract expires in September 2032. - Novus Property Solutions Limited (£7.500m) for housing repairs required across the borough.
+- Aaron Services Ltd & British Gas Social Housing Ltd T/A PH Jones (£2.627m per year) for gas servicing and installation in the Council's dwelling stock in Welwyn Garden City (Aaron Services Ltd), and Hatfield and surrounding areas (PH Jones).
+These contracts expire in March 2026. - Equans Regeneration Limited (£7.500m per year) for housing repairs required across the borough.
+This contract expires in March 2028. - Morgan Sindall (£11.000m per year) for housing repairs required across the borough.
+This contract expires in September 2032. - Novus Property Solutions Limited (£7.500m per year) for housing repairs required across the borough.
 This contract expires in March 2028.